 The word rodzinka is the name given to our small groups, taken from the life of our school patron, St. John Paul the Great.
 Before he was Pope, he was Fr.
 Karol Wojtyła, a simple parish priest in Kraków, Poland.
 During his time there, he began meeting with a group of about 20 young people.
 They would discuss philosophy, art, the virtues, and all things related to the Catholic faith.
 They began to call themselves a rodzinka, which in Polish means little family.
 The rodzinka is the heart and soul of our House System.
 Everything we do begins and ends in this little family and the connections that are built there provide the structure and support for our students to thrive.

 We enforce the "Empty Hands Policy" for rodzinka.
 This means that students are not to bring anything with them, no homework, projects, devices, etc. We do this because the whole point of the House System is to give students a spot without distractions, time set aside for building friendships and connections unencumbered by anything else.
 Sometimes the rodzinka will have discussions on various topics, sometimes they will be playing games, sometimes they may meet up with another rodzinka, or meet up as a whole house.

 Do houses and rodzinkas change year-by-year?

 No, these are meant to be permanent communities.
 Even after graduating, alumni of LCHS are still considered part of their particular house.
 The rodzinkas are also meant to be as permanent as possible.
-Seniors will graduate and new students will be added, but there should be pretty low turnover from year to year within the rodzinka.
+Staff changes, graduating seniors, and new students will mean that some changes happen every year, but there should be pretty low turnover from year to year within the rodzinka, providing stability and consistency within the little family.
 Siblings will always be in the same house, but if they are LCHS students at the same time they will be in different rodzinkas.